CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/spending-skill.md

 ## Minting Weapons

-Weapons are one of the two main NFTs currently available in CryptoBlades.
-Weapons are used by characters to perform fights and earn SKILL.
+Weapons are one of the two main NFTs currently available in CryptoWar.
+Weapons are used by characters to perform fights and earn $XWeapon.

-Minting weapons currently serves as the primary SKILL sink along with reforging.
+Minting weapons currently serves as the primary $XWeapon sink along with reforging.

-All of the SKILL spent minting weapons goes directly into the contract used to give fight payouts.
+All of the $XWeapon spent minting weapons goes directly into the contract used to give fight payouts.

 More information on weapons can be found here: